 The Museum has several free days a year!
 Mother’s Day, Father’s Day, and Grandparent’s Day to name a couple.
 The first Thursdays are free admission too, if you’re able to go during the week.

-Admission is $17 for adults, $12 for kids, and kids 5 and under are free!
-The museum is open 9am-5pm daily with extended hours (open until 8pm on the first Thursday of each month during Kohl’s Thank You Thursday when admission to all permanent exhibits is also free!
+Admission is $18 for adults, $12 for kids, and kids 5 and under are free!
+The museum closes at 5pm daily and is open until 8pm on the first Thursday of each month during Kohl’s Thank You Thursday when admission to all permanent exhibits is also free!

 Betty Brinn Children’s Museum